atliSig/Real-Time-Voice-Cloning/README.md

 `python train.py --experiment-name "Experiment name" -m ""THis is an example experiment `

 Experiment name is used in Comet ML and -m argument can be used to store a note about the experiment.

+If you want to use Comet ML set USE_COMET environment variable to 1.

+Since it does't worl on the cluster we run an OfflineExperiment.
+This can then be uploaded online by `` export COMET_API_KEY=BtyTwUoagGMh3uN4VZt6gMOn8
+# Use the right file
+comet upload /tmp/comet/5da271fcb60b4652a51dfc0decbe7cd9.zip
+``